-Train from Naples to Rome
+Naples to Rome train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Naples to Rome
+Amenities on the train between Naples and Rome